What is Financial Planning and Analysis (FP&A)?

 Although financial analysts have to evaluate a number of complex financial options and scenarios, they must also be capable of making firm decisions, being able to avoid having a vast array of financial choices paralyze them into indecision.

 The desire to continually learn is an important personal strength for financial analysts.
 As businesses, markets, and economies change and adapt, so, too, must analysts continually change and adapt.
 In addition to honing financial skills and strategies, they are required to stay on top of business, industry, and economic trends.
 The best analysts are constantly learning more, becoming better and better at what they do.

 Reading and Analyzing Financial Statements

 Corporate financial planning and analysis professionals are a group that has to be able to read and truly understand a company’s financial statements – balance sheets, cash flow statements, income statements, and in the case of public companies, shareholders’ equity statements.

 A good analyst not only understands the meaning and implications of each individual financial statement, but also sees the larger picture of how a company’s total financial position is reflected by the combination of assets, liabilities, cash flow, and income.

 A company’s financial analysis department needs to have an equal, if not better, grasp of accounting journal entries and financial reconciliation statements than the accounting department does.
-Analysts have to understand the interrelated aspects of debits and credits, and be able to calculate and evaluate key financial ratios in order to determine where the company stands financially, and how to move forward from there.
+Analysts have to understand the interrelated aspects of debits and credits and be able to calculate and evaluate key financial ratios in order to determine where the company stands financially, and how best to move forward from there.